Summer McIntosh wins 400M freestyle gold at swim world championships | TSN

 Titmus is taking a year off and did not swim and has since lost her world record in the event to McIntosh.

-For Ledecky, a nine-time Olympic gold medalist, it was her 27th medal in the world championships in an astonishing career.
+For Ledecky, a nine-time Olympic gold medallist, it was her 27th medal in the world championships in an astonishing career.

 She won her first Olympic gold in 2012 in London, and then started adding world championship medals beginning in Barcelona in 2013.